viewflex/ligero/README.md

 ![demo screenshot](https://raw.githubusercontent.com/viewflex/ligero-docs/master/img/screenshots/results-list-view.png)

 The *Items* UI pictured above is part of the demo provided in this package; you can try it out using the [demo UI routes](#demo-ui-routes) listed below.
-It implements a CRUD UI with three view modes and an input form for create/update operations.
-The templates are all in plain HTML with Bootstrap.css, but the generated data sent to the views could just as easily be presented using any front-end framework desired.
+It implements a BREAD UI with three view modes and an input form for create/edit operations.
+The templates are all plain HTML with Bootstrap.css, but the generated data that is displayed could just as easily be presented using any front-end framework.

 This package separates presentation from the application logic, generating results with all necessary data elements for dynamic UI components, pre-packaged in a standardized format (use the 'Items > Display as JSON' menu command to see the raw data).